actcoding/eslint-config/README.md

 # @actcoding/eslint-config

-An opinionated eslint flat config.
+> An opinionated eslint flat config.

+This package provides multiple, opinionated eslint configs we use in our projects.

 ## Install